joshpsinclair/PageSwap/README.md

    ```

 3. **Create a Pull Request**
-   - Naviate https://github.com/{GITHUBUSER}/PageSwap ( Your fork of the project )
+   - Navigate to https://github.com/{GITHUBUSER}/PageSwap ( Your fork of the project )
    - Click "Compare & pull request"
    - Ensure your name is the title of the description e.g John Smith
    - **Write a detailed PR description:**